-11. NOT The NOT CLEAR indicates the building is not safe or will not be open for
+11. NOT CLEAR - Building closed The NOT CLEAR indicates the building is not safe or will not be open for occupancy.

-CLEAR - occupancy.
 The occupants will wait for further instructions from the PIC.

-Building

-closed

-12. First Aid First Aid Kits are located in the Dean and Campus President Offices

-Supplies and Flashlights and batteries are located with the floor wardens and in the
+12. First Aid Supplies and Other Emergency Supplies First Aid Kits are located in the Dean and Campus President Offices Flashlights and batteries are located with the floor wardens and in the copy rooms

-Other copy rooms

-Emergency

-Supplies